-- Internalize the working of teacher training institutions. - Develop insight about the roles and responsibilities of teachertraininginstitutions. - Create an interface of theory and practice. - Relate the understanding of functioning of teacher education institutions and develop teaching skills
+- Internalize the working of teacher training institutions. - Develop insight about the roles and responsibilities of teachertraining institutions. - Create an interface of theory and practice. - Relate the understanding of functioning of teacher education institutions and develop teaching skill

 Assessment (marks wise) is based on the following activities: